Struggling to get interviews?

 - Public speaking

-Soft skills, on the other hand, generally refer to personal qualities that relate to how you work with others.
-Nonprofits rely heavily on partnerships and collaborations, so having employees who can help them drive these goals forward is highly important.
+Soft skills generally refer to personal qualities that relate to how you work with others.
+Highlighting your interpersonal abilities is important because nonprofits rely heavily on partnerships and collaborations.

-These types of skills are crucial for nonprofit roles because they show you’re an empathetic personality who’d be a great cultural fit as well as a future ambassador for your target organization.
+These skills show you’re an empathetic personality who’d be a cultural fit and a future ambassador for your target organization.

 Here are several soft skills for your nonprofit resume: